 First exhibited on the 1st of February 1841, the light boasted 2000-candle power and could be seen for 12 miles in clear weather.

 A lighthouse keeper lived with his family on site until 1947, when the lighthouse was automated.

 Did you know?

-It is one of 70 lighthouses operated by the Commissioners of Irish Lights around the coast of Ireland and continues to provide a vital role in maritime safety today.
+This lighthouse is one of 65 lighthouses operated by the Commissioners of Irish Lights around the coast of Ireland and continues to provide a vital role in maritime safety today.